Italy marks 78th anniversary of Liberation in 2023.

 La Russa subsequently apologised for his words which ANPI president Gianfranco Pagliarulo said were "simply unworthy of the high office he holds and represent yet another very serious rift aimed at absolving Fascism and delegitimising the Resistance."

-Earlier this month, during a visit to the Vinitaly wine fair in Verona, Meloni brushed off La Russa's outburst as "a mistake of institutional grammar" before telling reporters that it "wasn't up to her" to ask ministers to commemorate the 25 April anniversary.
+Meloni brushed off La Russa's outburst as "an error of institutional grammar" before telling reporters that it "wasn't up to her" to ask ministers to commemorate the Festa della Liberazione.

-After the ceremony at the Altare della Patria on Tuesday morning, La Russa will fly to Prague where he will lay a wreath at the monument to Jan Palach, the Czech student who died after setting himself on fire in Wencelas Square in 1968 in protest against the Soviet occupation of his country.
+Last year on 25 April Russa flew to Prague where he laid a wreath at the monument to Jan Palach, the Czech student who died after setting himself on fire in Wencelas Square in 1968 in protest against the Soviet occupation of his country.

 La Russa's decision to spend the Festa della Liberazione in Prague was sharply criticised by ANPI president Pagliarulo who said that the holder of Italy's second-highest office had "364 other days of the year" to make the trip.